Battery Corporal

 forward section, of the bomber, nosed up, came to rest and burst

 into fire.
-The Pilot, Co-pilot and Radio Operator are now known
+The Pilot, Co-pilot and Radio Operator appear to have

-At this site, we recovered either the Pilot's or Co-pilot's closed,
+burnt to ashes.
+At this site, we recovered either the Pilot's or

 engine1.tif (161209 bytes)